-NARUC's 8 standing committees propose resolutions that, if approved by the Board of Directors, set Association policy on Congressional, Federal, and Industry matters.
-The committees, populated by State public service commissioners, also hold educational sessions and panel discussions on relevant issues in order to best serve NARUC members.
+NARUC's eight standing committees propose resolutions that, if approved by the Board of Directors, set Association policy on congressional, federal, and industry matters.
+The committees, populated by State public service commissioners, also hold educational sessions and panel discussions on relevant issues to best serve NARUC members.

-The Executive Committee includes NARUC's principle officers-the President, First Vice President, Second Vice President, Treasurer, and two appointed members.
-These officers serve as the "face" of the Association and are responsible for the organization's overall direction.
+The Executive Committee includes NARUC's principal officers: President, First Vice President, Second Vice President, Treasurer, and two appointed members.
+These officers serve as the "face" of the Association and are responsible for its overall direction.

 Board of Directors on Appointed Members

 Board of Directors on Past Presidents (Ex Officio)

 Staff Subcommittee on Administrative Law Judges